weiyuancheng931107/PD2_final_project/musicgenreclassifier/src/main/java/com/musicapp/MusicApp.md

 ## Overview

-The `MusicApp` class is responsible for generate a GUI(Graphical User Interface) for user to notate a sheet
+The `MusicApp` class is responsible for generate a GUI(Graphical User Interface) for user to notate a sheet.

 ### Constructor